The Digital Silk Road is a proposed network architecture that

-The Digital Silk Road (simpler html)
+Aspects of the Digital Silk Road

 Proposed Initial Protocol Standards